On Steenrod squares for even and odd Khovanov homology: Introduction

 \subsection{Khovanov homologies}

-Khovanov homology, a categorification of the Jones polynomial, gives a bigraded vector space $Kh^{i,j}(L)$ for each link $L\subset S^3$ whose graded Euler characteristic recovers the Jones polynomial $V(L)$ \cite{MR1740682}.
+Khovanov homology, a categorification of the Jones polynomial, gives a bigraded vector space $Kh^{i,j}(L)$ for each link $L\subset S^3$ whose graded Euler characteristic is the Jones polynomial $V(L)$ \cite{MR1740682}.
 Furthermore, $Kh^{i,j}(L)$ is an invariant of the isotopy class of $L$.
 Following its discovery, we have seen several generalizations, such as tangle invariants \cite{MR1928174, MR2174270}, and perturbations \cite{MR2174270, MR2173845}.
-We have also seen that Khovanov homology has a functorial property where associated to a link cobordism in $\mathbb{R}\times [0,1]$, there is a homomorphism of Khovanov chain complexes \cite{MR2174270}.
+We have also seen that Khovanov homology has a functorial property where associated to a link cobordism in $\mathbb{R}^3\times [0,1]$, there is a homomorphism of Khovanov chain complexes \cite{MR2174270}.
 This result has found many exciting applications, such as Rasmussen's $s$-invariant \cite{MR2729272} giving a lower bound for the slice genus of a knot and a proof \cite{MR4076631} that the Conway knot is not slice.
+There have also been numerous applications in Khovanov homology to bound the Thurston-Bennequin number for Legendrian knots \cite{MR2186113,MR2250492}.
+Finally, Khovanov homology, along with Khovanov-Rozansky homology, has been used to define an exciting new family of smooth four-manifold invariants \cite{MR4562565}.
 In \cite{MR3071132}, Ozsv\'ath, Rasmussen, and Szab\'o construct a modified version of $Kh$, which we call $Kh_o$, that shares the same $\mathbb{Z}/2$ reduction as $Kh$, but differ over $\mathbb{Q}$. $Kh_o$ shares similar structural properties and reduced theories, and there are even chain maps associated to cobordisms \cite{MR3363817}.